 Because the independent journalists and communicators who participate in the shared communication projects are not only reporters but themselves members of various movements, they become important nodes in inter-movement networks.
 Ciranda and the other shared communication projects not only facilitate information sharing through online communication, they also offer occasions for activists from different movement backgrounds to exchange knowledge and experience, and construct relations of solidarity.
-As explained, ‘our participation in the [shared] coverage always has as a consequence that we are a living network’.
+As a Radio Forum participant explained, ‘our participation in the [shared] coverage always has as a consequence that we are a living network’.
 Such networks of solidarity among media activists have an important role to play in creating links between different movements, constituting the social infrastructure of what might be understood as a different kind of global public in the making.

 Rethinking the idea of a global public